Near-Optimal Clustering in Mixture of Markov Chains: INTRODUCTION

 However, the aforementioned models primarily focus on clustering static data points or nodes, where individual elements often lack inherent informative structure in isolation: the clustering signal typically emerges only when considering the entire data.
-In contrast, many real-world applications involving multiple underlying processes, such as astronomy~\citep{yang2020trajectory}, mobile social networks~\citep{tang2021trajectory}, and human conversation traces~\citep{park2024rlhf}, deal with \textit{trajectories} with a mixture of temporal information.
+In contrast, many real-world applications involving multiple underlying processes, such as astronomy~\citep{yang2020trajectory}, mobile social networks~\citep{tang2021trajectory}, and human activity patterns~\citep{zhou2021human}, deal with \textit{trajectories} with a mixture of temporal information.
 The task is to cluster the trajectories based on their generating process or model.
 The longer each trajectory (e.g., a user's interaction sequence or a time series) is, the more information it potentially reveals about its generating model, facilitating clustering.

-The \textbf{Mixture of Markov Chains (MCC)} provides a fundamental yet powerful probabilistic framework for the mentioned problem of trajectory clustering in the most basic scenario with no controllable actions.
-In this model, we are given $T$ trajectories, each of length $H$, where each trajectory is generated by one of $K$ unknown Markov chains defined over a finite state space of size $S$.
-This model has been studied in a variety of context, originally by \citet{blumen1955industrial} for modeling heterogeneous labor mobility patterns, and later frequently utilized for learning underlying usage patterns from user trails of app usages, music playlists, web browsing, and more~\citep{gupta2016mixture,spaeh2023mixture,maystre2022mcc,cadez2003mcc,poulsen1990mcc,girolami2003mcc}.
-A more recent motivating example arises in personalized reinforcement learning from human feedback (RLHF) in large language models (LLMs) interacting with diverse users possessing heterogeneous preferences~\citep{park2024rlhf}.
-To provide the best personalized experiences for users of the same preference, LLMs must effectively group feedback data based on, e.g., users' conversation traces, according to these underlying preferences, and then perform RLHF.
+The \textbf{Mixture of Markov Chains (MMC)} provides a fundamental yet powerful probabilistic framework for the problem of trajectory clustering in the most basic scenario with no controllable actions.
+In this model, we are given $T$ trajectories of length $H$, where each trajectory is generated by one of $K$ unknown Markov chains defined over a finite state space of size $S$.
+This model has been studied in a variety of contexts, originally by \citet{blumen1955industrial} for modeling heterogeneous labor mobility patterns, and later utilized for learning underlying usage patterns from user trails of app usages, music playlists, web browsing, and more~\citep{gupta2016mixture,spaeh2023mixture,maystre2022mmc,cadez2003mmc,poulsen1990mmc,girolami2003mmc,zhou2021human}.